NSanip/BWSI-Remote-Sensing-2020-Operations-Team/README.md

-This is a readme - YAY!
+This is a readme - Gabe was not here...
+Yash says Yipee!
-Gabe was here!